Schedule Optimization in FEED Project Management

 7. CONCLUSION

 This paper provides a guide for evaluating schedule quality during the important front-end planning of capital projects.
 The guides highlighted in this paper should be used as “leading indicators” for identifying potential problem areas before it is too late to take corrective action.
-The paper addresses: how one can optimize front-end schedules using the DCMA 14-point assessment as well as other quality review techniques to check if a project’s CPM schedule can be reasonably achieved; whether a schedule utilizes appropriate scheduling techniques; which schedule components should be analyzed to ensure quality; and how to measure quality within the schedule framework.
+The paper addresses: how one can achieve front-end optimization for schedules using the DCMA 14-point assessment as well as other quality review techniques to check if a project’s CPM schedule can be reasonably achieved; whether a schedule utilizes appropriate scheduling techniques; which schedule components should be analyzed to ensure quality; and how to measure quality within the schedule framework.
 The schedule quality assurance tools and FEED/FEL project management techniques presented in this paper are based on best front-end planning practices.
 The schedule quality guide outlined in this paper provides a comprehensive approach to effectively reviewing a project schedule and ensuring it is sound to serve as a robust baseline for managing a project during the execution phase.

 About the Authors